-Learn the fundamental principles of a High-Performance Organization, designing a HPO, aligning an HPO with your company's strategy, and implementing an HPO.
+Learn the fundamental principles of a High-Performance Organization, designing an HPO, aligning an HPO with your company's strategy, and implementing an HPO.

 Define the HPO principle of Egalitarianism and engagement and describe how you can empower your employees as well as how to create an empowered workforce.

-In this lesson we will look at the principles of trust and integrity in an HPO and how shared information helps develop trust and integrity.
-We will also identify ways to break down barriers and encourage trust and define the role of the Psychological Contract.
+In this lesson, you will look at the principles of trust and integrity in an HPO and how shared information helps develop trust and integrity.
+You will also identify ways to break down barriers and encourage trust and define the role of the Psychological Contract.

 Here you'll look at the three steps of the performance management process and the four basic elements necessary to establish effective standards for performance management and describe what an effective performance management process looks like.
 The lesson will also discuss how knowledge development supports an HPO.

-Motivating your employees is critical to an organization's efforts to become a HPO.
-In this lesson you'll identify ways to motivate your employee's productivity, how clearly defined roles and expectations can help your employees in a HPO and how training and development can help your employees to be high performers.
-You'll also look at the benefits of the performance-reward linkage in developing a HPO.
+Keeping employees motivated is critical to an organization's efforts to become an HPO.
+In this lesson, you'll identify ways to motivate your employees, learn how clearly defined roles and expectations can help them, and discover how training and development can turn them into high performers.
+You'll also look at the benefits of the performance-reward linkage in developing an HPO.

 You will learn the common causes of workplace disputes, the cost of workplace disputes, and the role of arbitration to handle disputes.
 You will also learn about a Human Resources Information System (HRIS) and examine how an HRIS can help develop and maintain an HPO.

 Define organization culture.
-Identify your organization's culture, the effects of culture on developing and maintaining a HPO.
+Identify your organization's culture, the effects of culture on developing and maintaining an HPO.
 Discuss the statistics of a low performance culture.
-Explain how to design an organizational culture to implement a HPO and discuss the role of the mission statement in supporting a HPO.
+Explain how to design an organizational culture to implement an HPO and discuss the role of the mission statement in supporting an HPO.

-Explore how implementing a HPO can improve your company's bottom line and how motivating your employees can help your company be a HPO.
-The lesson will also talk about the role of communication and delegating authority in creating a HPO.
+Explore how implementing an HPO can improve your company's bottom line and how motivating your employees can help your company be an HPO.
+The lesson will also talk about the role of communication and delegating authority in creating an HPO.

 The focus of this lesson is participative leadership.
-You will learn ways to grow talent internally to become leaders for a HPO, the leadership role in an HPO, and define leadership and management styles that contribute to a HPO.
-The lesson will also talk about how corporate governance contributes to HPO.
+You will learn ways to grow talent internally to become leaders for an HPO, the leadership role in an HPO, and define leadership and management styles that contribute to an HPO.
+The lesson will also talk about how corporate governance contributes to an HPO.